enactjs/sandstone/samples/qa-tablayout/README.md

-## QA sample for testing tablayout
+## QA sample for testing TabLayout

 Run `npm install` then `npm run serve` to have the app running on [http://localhost:8080](http://localhost:8080), where you can view it in your browser.

-To test tablayout, you may use this sample.
+To test TabLayout, you may use this sample.

 ---